The Best Camping Fish Taco Recipe

 Instructions

-1. Prepare the fish by cutting it into 1" strips, patting dry with paper towel and dusting each side with salt.
+• Prepare the fish by cutting it into 1" strips, patting dry with paper towel, and dusting each side with salt.

-2. Heat the oil to 350 degrees using a deep fryer.
-We like to use a propane deep fryer because it can be used outside and while camping.
+• Heat the oil to 350 degrees F using a deep fryer.
+We like to use this propane deep fryer because it can be used outside while camping.

-4. Dip the fish in the batter, coating it completely and gently place it into the hot oil.
+• Dip the fish in the batter, coating it completely, and gently place it into the hot oil.

-5. Allow the fish to cook for about 2 minutes per side, rolling the fish half way through cooking so that both sides are a nice golden brown color.
-Each piece of fish will take about 5 minutes to cook and will need to be cooked in batches, depending on how big your deep fryer is.
+• Allow the fish to cook for about 2 minutes per side, rolling the fish halfway through cooking, so that both sides are a nice golden brown color.
+Each piece of fish will take about 5 minutes to cook and you will need to cook in batches, depending on how big your deep fryer is.

 Leave a Reply